hpe-dev-incubator/hpe-dev-portal/content/blog/sivayanama-testing-opsramp-apis-with-pytest-fixtures.md

 ## Define Fixture to get Access Token

-You can transform above function as PyTest Fixture by simply decorating the code as shown below
+You can transform the above function as PyTest Fixture by simply decorating the code as shown below